 That I find the need central, while for them it is peripheral to the rest of their concerns.
 What explains this conflict of priorities?

 Because I am a woman, and a mom?
-No, that doesn’t explain it, others aren’t like this.
+No, that doesn’t explain it.
+I know of others who aren’t like this.

 Because I made my life choices in that direction?
-No, it was the impetus, not the outcome.
+No, desire for family was the impetus, not the outcome.